 If you are eligible for a refund, it will be processed and mailed to you within approximately 45 days of the start of the term.

-If you withdraw from winter session classes at Santa Monica College before the published refund deadlines for the classes in which you are enrolled, you will receive a 100% tuition refund, minus any relevant processing fees.
+If you withdraw from fall semester classes at Santa Monica College before the published refund deadlines for the classes in which you are enrolled, you will receive a 100% tuition refund, minus any relevant processing fees.

-If you withdraw from winter session classes at Santa Monica College before your semester’s published refund deadline, you will receive a 100% refund for the Health fee, the SMC Student I.D. fee, and the A.S. fee.
+If you withdraw from fall semester classes at Santa Monica College before your semester’s published refund deadline, you will receive a 100% refund for the Health fee, the SMC Student I.D. fee, and the A.S. fee.

-The parking fee is not refundable after 10% of the term.
-To obtain a refund, present your parking decal and receipt at the Bursar’s Office.
+The virtual parking permit fee is not refundable after 10% of the term.
+To obtain a refund, present your virtual parking permit receipt at the Cashier’s Office.

 Unit Load Limit

 Students who are in good standing may take up to sixteen (16) units during the fall or spring semester, and eight (8) units during the summer or winter session.
 Please consult a counselor for details.